Create a Story

 To reset a story to its default format settings, click the Clear button at the bottom of the Format Story pane.

-To remove a point from your story, click the X in the toolbar above its caption:
+Click the X in the toolbar above the point's caption: